rbslandau/Data_analysis/README.md

 * [Achim Zeileis](https://eeecon.uibk.ac.at/~zeileis/) is thanked for development and support with the [R exams](http://www.r-exams.org) package that is used for automated test generation in this course
-* and of course a huge thanks to all the package authors and the whole R community as well as the stackexchange and stackoverflow
+* and of course a huge thanks to all the package authors and the whole R community as well as the stackexchange and stackoverflow community.